Skip to content

 Last updated:

 Peter Sutcliffe, the Yorkshire Ripper, killed thirteen women in West Yorkshire and Greater Manchester between 1975 and 1980.
-By 1979, investigators had received over 250,000 statements, generated 25,000 vehicle checks, and compiled 5.4 million card index entries.
-They had interviewed Sutcliffe nine times.
-The investigation failed for many reasons, but one was spatial: there was no systematic method to translate the geographic distribution of crime scenes into a probability estimate of where the offender was most likely to live.
-That method did not exist yet.
+By 1979, investigators had received over 250,000 statements, generated 25,000 vehicle checks, and compiled 5.4 million card index entries, and had interviewed Sutcliffe nine times.
+Among the investigation's structural failures was the absence of any systematic method to translate the geographic distribution of crime scenes into a probability estimate of where the offender lived.

 Geographic profiling is the technique that addresses that problem directly.
 From the locations of a connected series of crimes, geographic profiling algorithms calculate a probability surface showing where within the offender's likely hunting area the anchor point (home, workplace, or other significant location) is most likely to be.
 The output is not a name or an address.
 It is a ranked prioritisation of the search area, enabling investigators to focus finite resources (surveillance, DNA screening, database queries) on the highest-probability zones first.